5 steps to put on your critical to-do list

 If you don’t prompt your iOS app users with the ATT framework, here are key considerations you should factor into your decision.

 - IDFA Access: You will have no access to the IDFA for any of your app users once ATT enforcement commences.

 - Reliance on SKAdNetwork: You will be completely reliant on the SKAdNetwork for paid media attribution.
-Deterministic and probabilistic attribution will not be available.
+Owned media attribution will still be available.

 - IDFV for Attribution: The identifier for vendor (IDFV) can be used for deterministic attribution on cross-promo efforts across your own app portfolio within your publisher account.

 - Retargeting Limitations: The absence of IDFA for 100% of your first-party audience will hinder reengagement efforts on paid media channels that rely on the IDFA for retargeting.

 - User and Device Data: Your first-party iOS user and device data will not be shared with media partners through postbacks.

 ATT prompt (YES)

 If you do prompt your iOS app users with the ATT framework, here are key considerations you should factor into your decision.

 - ATT Optimization: Consider how you will optimize the ATT prompt experience to maximize opt-in rates.
 Apple has made it clear that incentivizing users to opt-in is not allowed.
 Within the ATT prompt dialogue carefully craft the customizable language within your control.
 Be prepared to test different variants to determine which language leads to the highest opt-in rates.
 Remember that you only get one chance to prompt a user with ATT.